gastonreif/Icing-Simulator/README.md

 scenarios get problems to fly and loose the control.

 Usage:
-copy contents to your x-plane /Resources/plugins/flywithlua/scripts/ except zibofix folder.
-If you want to fly with Zibo B737 then copy content of zibofix to \X-Plane 12\Aircraft\B737-800X\plugins\xlua\scripts Start X-Plane with your favorite plane.
+copy contents to your x-plane /Resources/plugins/flywithlua/scripts/ Start X-Plane with your favorite plane.
 When you found icing conditions turn according airplane checklist the correct heaters or anti-ice systems.
 If you forget to switch Window heat you can have frost on windshield, switch it on, after several seconds or minutes will disappear.